Delia Smith Yorkshire Puddings For 4 Recipe

 • 55ml water

-• 40g beef dripping (or 2 tbsp vegetable oil)
+• 40g beef dripping, or 2 tbsp flavourless oil such as vegetable or sunflower

 Directions